Two collection arrangements are available depending on the type of waste:

 - Equipment used to administer treatment

-- Bodily Fluids ( packaged separately)
+- Bodily Fluids (packaged separately)

 This is collected separately from your normal waste in specially provided sharps boxes or clinical waste sacks.
-Collections are currently provided free of charge and the frequency of collections will be discussed at application stage.
+Collections are provided currently free of charge and the frequency of collections will be discussed at application stage.

-How to get clinical waste sacks and sharp boxes:
+How to get clinical waste sacks and sharp boxes

 If this is not the case, collection sacks will be provided by us.
 When you join the service sacks will be delivered to you.
 Clinical waste sacks will be replaced bag for bag after each collection.
 They will be posted through your letterbox or left in a nearby visible location at your address.
 Alternatively if you need a new roll of sacks please contact us.